-- Market participants would submit separate bids for energy, ancillary services (regulation up, regulation down, spinning reserves, and non-spinning reserves), imbalance reserves up, and imbalance reserves down. - The bidding deadline would continue to be 10:00AM, at which point the day-ahead market closes. - The current bid structure for energy and ancillary services would not change. - Imbalance reserve bids could have different hourly price/quantity pairs but only a single price/quantity pair in each hour. - The imbalance reserve bid quantity (MW) must be greater than zero and will be limited to the resource's maximum 15-minute ramp capability.
-12 - All resources with imbalance reserve awards would be subject to bid insertion in the real-time market.
-This means that resources that do not submit the real-time energy bids that are required based on their imbalance reserve award will have economic energy bids inserted for them at their Default Energy Bid in the real-time market.
+- Market participants would submit separate bids for energy, ancillary services (regulation up, regulation down, regulation up/down mileage, spinning reserves, and non-spinning reserves), imbalance reserves up, and imbalance reserves down. - The bidding deadline would continue to be 10:00AM, at which point the day-ahead market closes. - The current bid structure for energy and ancillary services would not change. - Imbalance reserve bids could have different hourly price/quantity pairs but only a single price/quantity pair in each hour. - The imbalance reserve bid quantity (MW) must be greater than zero and will be limited to the resource's maximum 15-minute ramp capability.
+15 - The imbalance reserve up and down bid prices will be capped at \$247/MWh. - All resources with imbalance reserve awards would be subject to bid insertion in the real-time market.
+This means that resources that do not submit the real-time energy bids that are required based on their imbalance reserve award will have economic energy bids16 inserted for them at their Default Energy Bid in the real-time market.